Straighten Your Smile Discreetly in Frisco, TX

 How will this treatment straighten my teeth?

 Invisalign corrects the alignment of your teeth based on computer-generated images and impressions taken from your teeth by your dentist and adjusts it based on the position of your teeth.
-Dr. Shiney George, DDS will develop a treatment plan that places the exact movements of your teeth.
-Unlike traditional braces that use brackets and wires, Invisalign uses are series of molds to put the teeth in the right place at the right time.
+Dr. Shiney George will develop a treatment plan that places the exact movements of your teeth.
+Unlike traditional braces that use brackets and wires, Invisalign uses a series of molds to put the teeth in the right place at the right time.
 Your dentist will check the progress of your treatment to ensure the aligners work as expected.

 How many hours per day should I wear my aligners?